dulvui/simondalvai.org/src/content/blog/godot-ios-upload.md

 ```

 An archive of the export is needed before we can create the .ipa file that can be uploaded.
-In this step also the signing with the Developer Certificate and Provisioning Profile takes place.
+In this step, also the signing with the Developer Certificate and Provisioning Profile takes place.
 ```yml
 - name: Build the xarchive
     shell: bash